OedoSoldier/Landuse-ResNet/README.md

 # Landuse-ResNet
-Deep learning for predict satellite images
+Deep learning for predict satellite images using TensorFlow